Breast Cancer Risk Assessment in Rochester, NY

 How is my RISK calculated?

 A “high risk” designation for breast cancer can result from a single risk factor or a combination of risk factors.
-As discussed previously, a family history of breast cancer, especially at a young age or in multiple family members, will affect your personal risk.
+As discussed previously, a family history of breast cancer, especially at a young age or in multiple family members, will affect your risk.
 In addition, positive genetic test results for family members will likely impact your risk regardless of being on your mother’s or father’s side of the family.
-Also, your age, pregnancy history, breast density, BMI, previous biopsy results, exposure to chest-wall radiation, and hormonal status will all be taken into account with the most Up-to-date risk assessment software we use to calculate your personalized risk.
+Also, your age, pregnancy history, breast density, BMI, previous biopsy results, exposure to chest-wall radiation, and hormonal status will all be taken into account with the most up-to-date risk assessment software we use to calculate your personalized risk.
 Both you and your physician will receive a report that contains your calculated lifetime risk of breast cancer.
 If you fall within the “high risk” category and have questions, our genetic counselor, as well as the EWBC genetic staff, are available to discuss your eligibility for breast MRI as well as the genetic counseling and genetic testing process.